ideocanvas/whatsapp-chatbot/files-to-prompt.md

 import { WebSearchTool } from './tools/WebSearchTool';
 import { RecallHistoryTool } from './tools/RecallHistoryTool';
 import { ScrapeNewsTool } from './tools/ScrapeNewsTool';
+import { DeepResearchTool } from './tools/DeepResearchTool'; // Import the new tool
 import { NewsScrapeService, createNewsScrapeService } from './services/newsScrapeService';
 import { NewsProcessorService } from './services/newsProcessorService';
 import { DatabaseConfig } from './config/databaseConfig';